BrianNguyen0116/pkm-soullink/README.md

 * Valid Team-Combination Generation
 * Pokemon Type Coverage

-This is under the assumption that you are following the __no same primary type__ rule and you don't have the time to map out team combinations.

-The tool is made using the simplest logic without any external libraries to be used on any device (the logic wouldn't need one anyways).
+This is only useful for you if you're following the __no same primary type__ rule.
+The tool is made using only basic Javascript without any external libraries to be used on any device (the logic wouldn't need one anyways).
+You can visit the site [here](https://briannguyen0116.github.io/pkm-soullink/).

 ## 📝 Instructions